 If you find yourself struggling to stay in trades, examine where you’re placing your targets and stops and make sure they are wide enough.
 Believe in the plan, and you won’t need to move your stops and targets while the trade is open.

-4) Have Reasonable Expectations: Reasonable expectations are the key to long-term forex success.
+4) Have Reasonable Expectations: Reasonable expectations are the key to long-term success in trading.
 If you’re expecting to make ten times your initial investment in the first week, then you’ll be sadly disappointed.

 When using leverage of 1:50, a negative real return of just 2% is enough to wipe out your entire account.